runxiyu/ed2/notes.md

+# Edward the Second notes

+## Random annotation and stuff

 * T632: I'm actually a bit confused about the relationship between the Queen, Lancaster, and the Young Mortimer...
 I thought they were united against Gaveston or something?